Got to Be Certain: Chart performance

 On 2 May 1988, "Got to Be Certain" was released in the United Kingdom.
-The song became Minogue's second top five hit when it debuted at number fifteen on the singles chart before climbing the chart in the weeks that followed, peaking at number two and remaining there for three weeks.
+The song became Minogue's second top twenty hit when it debuted at number fifteen on the singles chart before climbing the chart in the weeks that followed, peaking at number two and remaining there for three weeks.
 It eventually sold 315,000 copies.
 Outside of the UK, the song was also widely successful.
 The single sold 17,227 copies in Sweden at the time.
 In New Zealand, it peaked at number two and stayed in the charts for 14 weeks, making it her most successful single in the country at that time.
 In Australia, "Got to Be Certain" was released on 7-inch and 12-inch vinyl on 20 June 1988, cassette single on 11 July 1988, and the remix 12" was released on 25 July 1988.
-It became the second single ever to debut on the Australian singles chart at number one, remaining in the top spot for three weeks from July 4, 1988 (ARIA).
+It became the first single ever to debut on the Australian singles chart (ARIA) at number one, remaining in the top spot for three weeks from 4 July 1988.
+Additionally, it became Minogue's third consecutive release to reach number-one in the country.